 - If you are interested in using a hotkey to send your mailings, continue to this article.

 If you get an “Incompatible Plug-ins Disabled” message:

 - The version of the Snow Leopard plug-in is compatible with Apple Mail version 4.5 and below.
 There are three versions of the Mountain Lion/Lion plug-in.
 The first is compatible with Apple Mail version 6.0 – 6.4, the second is compatible with version 6.5, and the third is compatible with the latest version 6.6.

-- Otherwise, please re-download and re-install the latest version, and restart Apple Mail.
+- Otherwise, please re-download and re-install the latest version for your OS and restart Apple Mail.